DevSujeet/azure_oath/Readme.md

 - Name: Enter a recognizable name for the app (e.g., FastAPIApp).

-- Supported account types: Choose "Accounts in this organizational directory only" or another option as applicable.
+- Supported account types: Choose "Accounts in this organizational directory only" or another option as applicable.(Single Tenet)

 - Redirect URI: